 I enjoyed Ruiz’ work because of both its practical applicability and its theoretical foundation.
 Last but not least, the audiobook reads with such a mellow and transcendental voice it really helps you put yourself in a dreamy / magical mood.

-All in all, The Four Agreement is a fantastic book, definitely recommended.
-Get it on Amazon.
+All in all, The Four Agreement is a good book, definitely recommended.